metarhia/do/readme.md

 If you don't want to use all the async/chain libraries but just want a reliable way to know when the function is done - this is for you.

+The most important about "do" is its flexibility.
+It doesn't force you to structure your code at any specific way.

 ## Installation
     npm i do